Fall 2023 Special Enrollment Procedures

 Students are unable to self-register for Barnard creative writing courses.
 Interested students who have submitted writing samples may put the course on their online schedule, which will automatically place them on the wait list.
 If they are accepted, the professor will take them off the wait list, but until that time no one is officially registered for the class.

-The fall 2023 submission deadline for all creative writing courses, except ENGL BC3223 New York in Ten Objects, is 11:59 pm ET on Monday, August 14, 2023.
+The Fall 2025 submission deadline for all creative writing courses is 11:59 pm ET Monday, August 11, 2025.
 Please follow the writing sample directions here to apply.

-Admission lists will be posted on the Admission Lists page as the department receives them from instructors.
-If an admission list is not posted for a class before its first meeting, attend it.
+Admission lists will be sent to applicants' emails as the department receives them from instructors.
+If an admission list is not sent for a class before its first meeting, attend it.

 Please note: if you are accepted into a creative writing course, attendance at the first meeting of the course is mandatory.
 If you do not show up for the first class, your spot may be given to someone else.

-If you have any further questions about writing samples or how to apply to creative writing courses, email Sarah Hilligoss.
+If you have any further questions about writing samples or how to apply to creative writing courses, please email Miriam Kumaradoss-Hohauser.

 COURSE | NOTES |